Investment Churning Fraud

 - Fees, commissions and other costs that exceed investment losses, or that require unrealistic returns on the investments in order for the account to break even;

-- Repeated “round trip” trades of the same security (e.g., buying and selling the same stock over-and-over);
+- Repeated “round trip” trades of the same security (e.g., buying and selling the same stock or mutual fund over-and-over);

 - Frequent identical trades in the same security (e.g., splitting a $50,000 order into fifty, $1,000 orders);